Binary-Monk/Binary-Monk/README.md

 - 👋 Hi, I’m @Binary-Monk
-- 👀 I’m interested in ... web development
+- 👀 I’m interested in ... c++, python
-- 🌱 I’m currently learning ... fullstack path
+- 🌱 I’m currently learning ...
+ML and AI
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...